List of Star Wars: Knights of the Old Republic characters: Jedi Exile

 The Jedi Exile, also known simply as the Exile, is the main protagonist and player character of the second game.
-The player may choose the gender and decide what path to take.
+The player may choose the name and gender and decide what path to take.

 According to continuity established by Star Wars: The Old Republic and its associated supplementary material, in Star Wars Legends, rendered non-canonical in 2014, the Jedi Exile is named Meetra Surik, who is female and aligned to the light-side of the Force.